pvyver/pvyver.github.io/docs/_posts/2023-08-25-deployment-stacks.markdown

 [az stack sub delete]:https://learn.microsoft.com/en-us/cli/azure/stack/sub?view=azure-cli-latest#az-stack-sub-delete
 [az stack mg delete]:https://learn.microsoft.com/en-us/cli/azure/stack/mg?view=azure-cli-latest#az-stack-mg-delete

 > **Note:** A **Cleanup** can be done after removal of a Deployment Stack (Resources or/and Resource Groups), this is optional flag by default Resources or/and Resource Groups are detached from a Deployment Stack.
-Possible `flags` for Deploymnt Stack deletation:
+Possible `flags` for Deployment Stack deletion:
 (*DeleteAll, DeleteResourceGroups ,DeleteResources*).

 ## Deployment Stack - Subscription Example